 Participants have two options for CUSP training.
 The first option is a comprehensive program including a one-day workshop, online modules and remote coaching.
 The second contains the online modules only.

-Application of CUSP, our one-day workshop uses an innovative game to simulate the experience of preparing a CUSP unit, launching it, and sustaining an effective, engaged team over many months.
+Foundations of CUSP, our one-day workshop uses an innovative game to simulate the experience of preparing a CUSP unit, launching it, and sustaining an effective, engaged team over many months.
 Working in groups, learners devise solutions to common barriers, develop a firsthand understanding of the roles of different CUSP team members, and learn from the experiences of other teams.
 Before the workshop, participants must complete nine online modules that provide fundamental CUSP concepts.

 Nine online modules provide a strong grounding in the knowledge and problem-solving skills you need to develop and sustain an effective CUSP team.
 Participants learn fundamental CUSP concepts and then apply those concepts in realistic scenarios.
 This self-paced program can be taken at any time on its own.
 Successful completion of these modules is required for the one-day workshop or to participate in a CUSP Cohort.